Man critically wounded in domestic shooting

 Investigators have detained a 17-year-old who was living with the victim at a home on Barkley Road where the incident took place, Hart said.
 The juvenile was taken to a hospital for evaluation.

 Another family member was physically assaulted but was not shot, the deputy said.
-A family dog was shot.
+She refused medical treatment at the scene.
+A family dog was shot and killed.

+Another family member was physically assaulted but was not shot, the deputy said.
+She refused medical treatment at the scene.
+A family dog was shot and killed.

+"Once on the scene, deputies located two adult victims and also found the family dog had been shot.
+The suspect, a 17-year-old juvenile, was observed in the living room and fled back into the home.
+The suspect then complied with deputies and was apprehended without further incident," according to a press release.

 The victim was airlifted to the University of Kentucky Medical Center with life threatening injuries, Hart said.
 He was rushed into surgery.